-The Community Spouse Resource Allowance (CSRA) permits a certain asset amount to be reserved for the healthy spouse.
-This amount is determined at the state level, to ensure the healthy spouse doesn't enter poverty due to caring/paying for their ailing spouse's needs.
-The total household assets (joint and individually held) must be spent down to that level before the spouse in need qualifies for Medicaid benefits.
-The remainder is protected for use by the healthy spouse.
+The Community Spouse Resource Allowance (CSRA) allows you to reserve a certain amount of assets for the healthy spouse.
+This amount is determined at the state level to ensure the healthy spouse doesn't enter poverty due to caring for and paying for their ailing spouse's needs.
+The total household assets (joint and individually held) must be spent down before the spouse in need qualifies for Medicaid benefits.
+The remaining assets are protected for use by the healthy spouse.

-The purchase of an SPIA can be advantageous in the countable asset calculation because it can be earmarked as a separate income stream and is not subject to liquidation of assets used to pay for costly confinement care.
+The purchase of an SPIA can be helpful to those qualifying for Medicaid because it may be counted as income and not as an asset.
 There are some requirements as to the timing of the annuity purchase, so seek professional guidance.
-You can't purchase an annuity after a spouse starts using extended care and expect that asset to be protected under CSRA rules.
+For example, you can't purchase an annuity after a spouse starts using extended care and expect that asset to be protected under CSRA rules.
 All of this needs to be done sooner rather than later.
 Medicaid-compliant annuities require planning ahead.

 Seek Guidance From an Elder Care Lawyer

-Never do it yourself when it comes to Medicaid planning and implementing a Medicaid annuity strategy.
-A qualified CPA or elder planning lawyer should always sign off on and approve before moving forward with any product implementation.
-There are too many details that must be addressed correctly to not trigger potential issues with the IRS, and the rules vary by state.
+Never take a DIY approach when it comes to Medicaid planning and implementing a Medicaid annuity strategy.
+A qualified CPA or elder planning lawyer should always sign off on and approve your strategy before you move forward with any product implementation.
+There are too many details that must be addressed so you don't trigger potential issues with the IRS or with Medicaid, and the rules vary by state.

-If the plan is incorrectly implemented and/or not structured properly, then tax penalties and a possible 5-year “clawback” rule could apply.
+If the plan is incorrectly implemented and/or not structured properly, then tax penalties and a possible five-year look-back rule could apply.
 This look-back period is 60 months prior to application, except in California, where it is 30 months.
-Any assets given away or transferred in this period can become part of countable assets and postpone Medicaid eligibility.
+Any assets given away or transferred during this period can become part of countable assets and postpone Medicaid eligibility.